 Welcome to Main Line Marriage Counseling!

 Allow me to introduce myself to you.
 My name is Natalie Nesbitt, and I am an expert at helping couples tell their story.
 I am here to listen to my clients so that I can help them listen to each other.
 I am extremely passionate about relationships, specifically the couple dynamic.
-Whether you call it couples counseling, marriage therapy, relationship counseling, pre-marital counseling, post-affair counseling; it is all the same.
+Whether you call it marriage counseling, couples therapy, relationship counseling, pre-marital counseling, post-affair counseling; it is all about connection to your partner.
 Here at Main Line Marriage Counseling I help my clients to be heard; to take a relationship that is dying on the vine and turn it into a thriving partnership.
 We all yearn for reciprocity in a relationship, and the embodiment of love and commitment, which can last a lifetime.
-However, it isn’t easy.
+However, relationships aren't easy.
 I help my clients navigate through the rough seas.
-I offer them different perspectives on the obstacles most long-lasting relationships face.
+I offer a different perspective on the obstacles most long-lasting relationships face.

 What are the warning signs of a marriage in trouble?